 The Network Assistance (NA) feature enables a UE that is receiving a downlink media stream to improve the QoE of the media streaming session, by being able to make use of two distinct facilities.

-The first facility is throughput estimation.
-This enables the UE to start a downlink streaming session at the most appropriate bit rate for the network conditions at hand, or to obtain a recommendation from the network for an upcoming nominal time period during a media streaming session.
+The first facility is bit rate recommendation (throughput estimation).
+This enables the UE to start a downlink streaming session at the most appropriate bit rate for the network conditions at hand, or to obtain a recommendation from the network which will remain valid until further notice during a media streaming session.
+The recommended bit rate is based on network estimations or predictions of available link bandwidth.
 This function is provided as an additional tool to support the UE, in addition to the common approach of the UE performing its own estimation based on measurement of the downlink traffic in the past.

 The second facility is the delivery boost.
-The 5GMS Client uses this function to indicate to the network that a temporary boost, i.e. a temporary increase of network throughput for this client, would be needed in order to avoid the risk of media playback stalling due to buffer under-run, which could otherwise occur during the next media segment or soon after.
+The 5GMSd Client uses this function to indicate to the network that a temporary boost, i.e., a temporary increase of network throughput for this client is needed in order to avoid the risk of media playback stalling due to buffer under-run, which could otherwise occur during the next media segment or soon after.
 Throughput boosting may also be used at the start of a playback session to shorten the time to start media playback, giving a better experience for the user.

-Network Assistance may be offered to the UE in one of two ways:
+Network Assistance for downlink media streaming may be offered to the UE in one of two ways:

 - Based on interaction between the UE and the 5GMSd AF, with a subsequent interaction between the 5GMSd AF and the PCF (or the NEF);

-- Based on interaction between the UE and the RAN, re-using the ANBR RAN-layer signalling.
+- Based on interaction between the UE and the RAN, re-using the ANBR-based RAN signalling.

-The UE shall not use both approaches on the same network assistance session.
+The UE shall not use both approaches on the same Network Assistance session.

 Figure 5.9.1-1 depicts the Network Assistance feature in the context of the 5GMS architecture, showing the scope of both approaches.